These chocolate chip banana cookies are soft, chewy, and delicious. These gluten free and vegan cookies are perfect for packing in lunches!

-Last week we took a belated and much-needed vacation to the west side of our state.
+Last summer we took a belated and much-needed vacation to the west side of our state.
 We did something new this time, we rented an apartment rather than staying in a hotel.
 It was such a good choice for us!
 One of the most stressful things for me when we are on vacation is worrying about finding safe places to eat.
 It’s so tricky when you are dealing with food allergies – not every place is as careful as I’d like them to be.

 Since we had the apartment though, we were able to make meals for ourselves.
 And we did eat out occasionally as well, but there wasn’t the pressure of “Oh no, we need to figure out lunch AND dinner again today!
 Where do we go?”
 It was just a much more relaxed situation since we had a place to cook.

 Before we left, I decided to bake some chocolate chip banana cookies for the road.
 What’s a road trip without cookies, right?

 These gluten free chocolate chip banana cookies are SUPER simple to make.
 Using a ripe banana (lots of brown spots on the peel, but not total mush inside – like #5 or #6 in this photo), gives these chocolate chip banana cookies great flavor.

 I used gluten free flour (the Enjoy Life all-purpose blend), and they held together very nicely.
 These would also work well with spelt flour or all-purpose flour, or another gluten free flour blend, like Namaste Perfect Flour.